-All major assignments should be submitted through D2L unless otherwise noted.
-In-class assignments will often require you to write by hand, so make sure to bring paper and a pen to class every day.
+The final draft of each essay should be submitted through D2L unless otherwise noted.
+In-class assignments will usually require you to write by hand, so make sure to bring paper and a pen to class every day.

 Attendance Policy